 Everbridge has global market penetration but it faces competition from established firms like Juvare, which owns WebEOC, an extremely widely used emergency management software.
 And there are a plethora of smaller competitors in mass notification, though Everbridge’s cell broadcast and location-based SMS solutions cannot be replicated by all of them.

-As you can see below, Everbridge's revenue growth has been very strong over the last year, growing from quarterly revenue of $71.2 million, to $96.7 million.
+As you can see below, Everbridge's revenue growth has been very strong over the last year, growing from quarterly revenue of $82.2 million, to $100.3 million.

-Key Takeaways from Everbridge's Q3 Results
+Key Takeaways from Everbridge's Q1 Results

-With a market capitalization of $6.07 billion Everbridge is among smaller companies, but its more than $546.5 million in cash and positive free cash flow over the last twelve months put it in a very strong position to invest in growth.
+With a market capitalization of $1.57 billion Everbridge is among smaller companies, but its more than $492 million in cash and the fact it is operating close to free cash flow break-even put it in a robust financial position to invest in growth.